wlonk/arcadia/arcadia.md

 ### Replenishment

-At the end of a scene, go around and ask the other players (not including the GM) whether you acted like your social role.
-You can use your bullet points to guide them if they are uncertain.
-For each other player who agrees you did, get a role token.
-Get one more for just showing up.
-(TODO: Maybe wanna make this secretive, to avoid groupthink?
-Perhaps scale per number of players?)
+At the end of every scene, hold a gossip session.
+Go around the table, and each player reads off their three social role bullet points.
+For each point that the table agrees they did, they get one token.
+The player in the spotlight _cannot_ voice their opinion or suggest what they did that they think earns them a point unless everyone else at the table draws a blank and cannot decide one way or another.
+Everyone else, however, absolutely should discuss the spotlight character's behavior in as animated a fashion as they like!

-Then, tell the group whether you pursued either of your passions.
-For each one you pursued, get a passion token.
+Then, the spotlight character tells the group whether they pursued either of their passions.
+For each one they pursued, they get a passion token.
+What's important here is that they explain how their actions were in support of the passion, and thus contextualize them for the table.

-Both of these will require some discussion and interpretation of what just happened.

 ### Perception